 “Whew!”
 Ian wiped his brow.
 He went to her, put his hands on her waist, and pulled her close.
 “If we’re starting a diet, shouldn’t we enjoy a little bite to eat first?”

 She gently pushed him back.
 “Stop, Ian, this is important.”

 “You’re serious?” he said, still searching her face for any hint of a joke.
 “Abstinence, just like that?”

 “Why?”
 He stepped away and picked up a case of sodas from the floor.

-“It’s not about morality,” Kate replied.
-“It’s called PCA, Post Consummation Abstinence and enhances our emotional connection by abstaining from intercourse.”
+“It’s not about morality,” Kate said.
+“It’s called PCA, Post-Consummation Abstinence.
+Many couples have dramatically enhanced their emotional connection by abstaining from intercourse.”

 “Sounds backward to me,” Ian said.
 He picked up a mesh bag of cucumbers and plopped it beside the sink.
 His sex life with Kate was great by her own admission.
-Her bizarre request was out of the blue and out of character.
 Something had happened to her on that trip.
 She’d normally be nervous while talking to him about such a sensitive topic.
-But now she exuded an eerie calmness while making an announcement she had to know would rattle him.
+But now she exuded an unsettling calmness while making an announcement she had to know would rattle him.
 “This doesn’t seem like you,” he said.
 He turned on the faucet and began scrubbing cucumbers.

 She came to stand beside him.
-“Abstinence can reveal a love that shows a deeper commitment to the relationship.
-I have a strong feeling it could help us.”
+“If abstinence can reveal a deeper commitment to the relationship, we need that.”

 “The suggested first round is sixty days.”

 “First round?”
 Ian scrubbed harder, lips tight, teeth clenched.